Rethinking life after 60

 Separate plans for prescription medications help manage the costs of necessary drugs.
 These plans feature a formulary, which is a list of covered medications, and often use a tiered system to determine co-payment amounts.
 Regularly reviewing the plan ensures it aligns with current medication needs.

-Planning travel for seniors involves choosing accessible destinations, anticipating medical needs, and offering tailored activities to ensure comfort, safety, and enjoyment throughout the trip.
+Planning senior tourism involves accessible destinations, anticipating medical needs, and tailored activities for comfort and security.

 Travel adapted to physical needs

-Choose accessible destinations and accommodations, with few steps, elevators, and facilities adapted for people with reduced mobility.
+Choose PRM-friendly destinations with few steps, elevators, and facilities adapted for limited mobility.

 Health insurance and security

-Purchase specific travel insurance for seniors, covering medical care, repatriation, and emergency assistance.
+Purchase specific senior travel insurance covering care, medical evacuation, and emergency assistance.

 Group travel adventures safely

-Encourage organized trips for seniors, which offer guidance, travel companions, and increased peace of mind.
+Select guided trips for seniors offering logistics, companions, and increased peace of mind.